Fast and exact simulations of stochastic epidemics on static and temporal networks: Results

 \subsection{Epidemics on temporal networks}

-To demonstrate the flexibility of NEXT-Net for epidemic simulations on temporal networks, we consider epidemics spreading on three different types of temporal networks: (1) An online messaging networks with instantaneous contacts between nodes, representing the exchange of messages.
-(2) An activity-driven network in which nodes randomly activate and deactivate, affecting their connectivity.
-(3) A network defined by spatial proximity of diffusing particles.
+We now demonstrate the use of NEXT-Net for epidemic simulations on temporal networks.
+In this case, we are not aware of other established algorithms to compare with.
+We consider epidemics spreading on three different types of temporal networks: (1) An activity-driven network in which nodes randomly activate and deactivate, affecting their connectivity.
+(2) A network defined by spatial proximity of diffusing particles.
+(3) Empirically observed networks consisting of instantaneous contacts between nodes.